Telecommunication-Telemedia-Assessment/distance_differences_ives/README.md

 * Open cylinder (fixed on the table): 8.5 cm diameter, 3 cm height
 * Closed cylinder (interactable object): 8 cm diameter, 12 cm height

-To run the project, open the file `distance_differences_ives.unitypackage` with Unity.
+To get the project running, create a new project and import the `distance_differences_ives.unitypackage` in Unity (Assets >> Import Package).

 ## License
 This work is licensed under GNU General Public License v3.0.
 See LICENSE for licensing issues and details.